meltano/handbook/src/_data-team/data-classification.md

 ## Guidelines for responsible data management

-As a rule, DCL3 and above are not be permitted to be shared internally or externally without proper data protections in place.
+As a rule, DCL3 and above are not permitted to be shared internally or externally without proper data protections in place.
 Sharing of DCL3 requires a 'needs to know' basis as derived from specific job responsibilities.

 ### Log Files